snappdragonn/CritRoleHpTracker/README.md

 <br />

 Features:
-- Displayes hp for each player as exact numbers or a health bar
+- Displays hp for each player as exact numbers or a health bar
 - Displays death saves when a player is unconcious
-- Displayes stats, level, class for each player on hover
+- Displays stats, level, class for each player on hover
 - Tracker popup is resizeable, draggable, and minimisable
 - Orientation can be set to vertical or horizontal